jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 - [x] Split A1 into A1a–A1d (paper + driver), and update A1’s status/plan to track which pieces are “cite Lagarias” vs genuinely new.
 - [x] Make A1b (phase–velocity) explicit in both driver and paper, matching the Lean interface and clarifying the density interpretation.
 - [x] Strengthen the boundary-term gate interface to be non-vacuous: introduce the Poisson-model boundary-limit gate `PhaseVelocityBoundaryTracePoisson` tying the phase velocity to the \(y\downarrow0\) limit of the conjugate Poisson gradient of `cofactorLogAbs` (the field defining `cofactorEbox_poisson`).
+- [x] Further shrink the Poisson boundary-term gate to the *minimal* CR/Green-consumer shape: introduce the pairing/distributional gate `PhaseVelocityBoundaryTracePoissonPairing` and re-box the hard wall to it.

 ## Assumption Ledger (paper-facing map)